KTH/devops-course/grading-criteria.md

 Make sure that you meet the following requirements in your final submission:
 1. The automation task (ex., Github Action) should be implemented in a stand-alone repository, not as a part of the Deveops-Course repository.
-2. You should demonstrate that the Github Action actually works and automatically produces some results.
-For example, you can have your implemented Github Action activated in a fork of the Devops-Course repository.
+2. You should demonstrate that your automation technique actually works and automatically produces some results.
+For example, you can activate implemented Github Action in a fork of the Devops-Course repository and show how it works by making changes in your forked repo.

 Suggestions for course automation tasks: https://github.com/KTH/devops-course/issues/916